smorrison4/BQ-AutoComplete/README.md

 # BQ-AutoComplete
 BqAutoComplete is an open source library for automcomplate, released under the MIT License: http://www.opensource.org/licenses/mit-license.php

-The idea behind Bq-AutoComplete is that this is the only javascript single-select dropdown / autocomplete you should ever need. for 1 to 10,000 or so items.
+The idea behind Bq-AutoComplete is that this is the only javascript single-select dropdown / autocomplete you should ever need, for 1 to 10,000 items.
+Features at a glance: autocomplete or dropdown by category or all items.
+Grid in the dropdown, unlimited nesting levels, supports logial operators & | and !.
+Can modify to support left search on some fields and contains search on other fields.
+Fast, easy to populate, and easy to extend the functionality.

 Demo
 ====